 When placed in an open field, mice without gut bacteria ran for longer distances and were less concerned about taking cover.
 In the wild, this would inevitably increase their chances of predators eating them.

-In humans, risk takers are more prone to addictive behaviors and are more likely to make consequential negative decisions.
+In humans, risk-takers are more prone to addictive behaviors and are more likely to make consequential adverse decisions.
 Risk takers are less likely to evaluate the consequences of a decision before taking action.

 2. Mice Without Healthy Gut Bacteria Experience Decreased Learning And Memory

-This suggests that the inability to learn from past experiences and change our actions accordingly could be linked to the gut’s effect on mental plasticity.
+This suggests the inability to learn from past experiences and change our actions accordingly could be linked to the gut’s mental plasticity effect.

 Research indicates otherwise.
 A shocking case study found that introducing the gut bacteria from an overweight person led to rapid weight gain.